yamaguchi-mari/app-building-for-chainguard-csms/labs/01_github/README.md

 # GitHub

 *By the end of this lab, you will:*
-1. Setup SSH keys and use them to configure gitlab
+1. Setup SSH keys and use them to configure github
-1. Create and clone a new gitlab repo
+1. Create and clone a new github repo
-1. Commit and push to your new gitlab repo
+1. Commit and push to your new github repo
-1. Clone an existing gitlab repo
+1. Clone an existing github repo
 1. Create a new git repo

 ---